NSW School Students Health Behaviours Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Self-completed data were collected through pen and paper questionnaires administered within secondary schools.
 Estimates were weighted to adjust for differences in the probability of selection among respondents and benchmarked to the estimated secondary school student population using the latest available Australian Bureau of Statistics estimates.

-The 2017 School Students Health Behaviour Survey represents the twelveth survey of a series that commenced in 1984.
-The Survey captures information on a wide range of health behaviours, including smoking, alcohol consumption, and illicit drug use in New South Wales.
+The 2017 School Students Health Behaviours Survey represents the twelfth survey of a series that commenced in 1984.
+It captures information on a wide range of health behaviours, including smoking, alcohol consumption, and illicit drug use in New South Wales.
 This section describes the methods of data collection and analysis.

 The target population was all students in Years 7-12 enrolled during the period February to December 2017 in New South Wales.
 Schools with fewer than 100 students were not included in the survey.
 Language schools were also excluded from the sampling frame.